CmiA - CREATING IMPACT FOR FARMERS AND NATURE

 Cotton made in Africa makes a significant contribution to environmental protection in the growing regions through eco-friendly cultivation methods, often taken from organic farming.
 The overall environmental audit shows that, on balance, Cotton made in Africa has a significantly better carbon footprint than conventionally grown cotton.
 It has been proven that CmiA cotton uses more than 2,100 liters of water per kilogram of cotton fiber less than the global average, because it is not irrigated artificially.
 Additionally, it is responsible for up to 40% fewer greenhouse gas emissions than conventional cotton.
 These are the findings of two studies on the ecological footprint of Cotton made in Africa conducted by the consultancy firms Systain and PE INTERNATIONAL on behalf of the Aid by Trade Foundation.

-As part of the investigation, water consumption and greenhouse gas emissions of Cotton made in Africa were measured using a life cycle assessment.
-A life cycle assessment is a systematic analysis of the environmental effects of products, processes, or services throughout a product’s entire life cycle.
-This includes all environmental effects which are released at the upstream and downstream processes such as the production of raw materials, consumables and supplies.
+The studies involved measured the water consumption and greenhouse gas emissions of Cotton made in Africa on the basis of a life-cycle assessment.
+A life-cycle assessment is a systematic analysis of the environmental impact of products, processes or services throughout their entire life cycle.
+This includes all the effects unleashed on the environment during upstream and downstream processes, such as the production of raw materials, consumables and supplies.
 Find out more.